 Point Prevalence Program

-The Point Prevalence Program is a collaborative project between Australian and New Zealand Intensive Care Society (ANZICS) Clinical Trials Group and the Critical Care and Trauma Division of The George Institute.
-This program aims to streamline future studies in intensive care in Australia and New Zealand and highlight new areas of research.
+The Point Prevalence Program (PPP) is a collaborative project between Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) and the Critical Care and Trauma Division of The George Institute.

 This program provides the infrastructure to conduct several multi-centre observational studies simultaneously on specified study days each year.
 The impetus for the PPP was to improve the efficiency of the collection of observational data that helps design clinical trial protocols for future ANZICS CTG studies.
 A further use of the PPP is that it can help with generating data to understand how research findings are translated into clinical practice.